 - Turn the dough once and cover the bowl with plastic wrap.

-- They form into beautiful finished breads and place on a baking tray.
-Cover the buns with a tea towel and let tje, rise for 1 hour until doubled in size again.
+- They form into beautifully finished bread and place it on a baking tray.
+Cover the buns with a tea towel and let them rise for 1 hour until doubled in size again.

 - After 30 minutes of rising preheat the oven to 220 degrees Celsius.